Janecv0/MT-Autograder/README.md

     pytest, unittest, nose, doctest, Robot Framework => pytest

 ## Possible architecture:
 Ask the user for the folder location where the student's code and test files are stored.
+Use `argparse` for further info (do plagiatorism check, type of output,...)

 With use of the `os` module navigate to the folder and list all the .py files in the folder.